Principles of Optics: 6th edition

-7th Edition
+7th edition

 In 1997, publication of the book was transferred to Cambridge University Press, who were willing to reset the text, thus providing an opportunity to make substantial changes to the book.

 The invention of the laser in 1960, a year after the first edition was published, had led to many new activities and entirely new fields in optics.
 A fully updated "Principles of Optics" would have required several new volumes so Wolf decided to add only a few new topics, which would not require major revisions to the text.

-A new section was added to Chapter IV, which presents the principles of computerised axial tomography, known as CAT which has revolutionised diagnosis in medicine.
-There is an account of the Radon transform developed in 1917, which underlies the theory of CAT.
+A new section was added to Chapter IV, presenting the principles of computerised axial tomography (or CAT) which has revolutionised diagnosis in medicine.
+There is also an account of the Radon transform developed in 1917, which underlies the theory of CAT.

 An account of Kirchhoff-Rayleigh diffraction theory was added to Chapter VIII as it had become more popular.
 There is a debate as to whether it or the older Kirchhoff theory best describes diffraction effects.